 To the best of authors' knowledge, Generalized ISO-Depth index presented in this paper is the only index structure for sequences of sets proposed so far.
 Our index supports different classes of sequence-oriented queries, such as subsequence queries and similarity queries.
-The experiments show that the ratio of speed-up for those queries is two to four orders of magnitude when compared to brute-force approach.
-Possible applications of Generalized ISO-Depth index include, but are not limited to, indexing of sequential patterns, indexing of customer purchase data, indexing of multimedia databases, or analytical processing systems.
+The experiments show that the ratio of speed-up for those queries is 2 to 4 orders of magnitude when compared to brute-force approach.
+Possible applications of Generalized ISO-Depth index include, but are not limited to, indexing of customer purchase data, indexing of multimedia databases, or analytical processing systems.